nourou6/wismon/README.md

 The `wismon` tool itself is also a Python module that needs to be installed manually after above dependencies are satisfied.

-Manual installation of pure-Python modules really is just copying the module folder into system's `PYTHONPATH`.
+Manual installation of pure-Python modules really is just about copying the module folder into system's `PYTHONPATH`.
 If `PYTHONPATH` is not defined, it can be added as `export PYTHONPATH=/home/foo/pylibs`.
-The modules can then be placed inside `/home/foo/pylibs` as shown in following
+The modules can then be placed inside `/home/foo/pylibs` as shown in following folder structure:
-structure:

 ```
 /home/foo/pylibs/